sheldonth/ios-cmake/README.md

 This CMake project can do everything Xcode can; eg build the executable app & the C++ library in `cppframework`.
 The build systems, generated into `build.ios` `build.sim` `build.sim64` are gitignored.
 CMakeLists.txt file is the only build configuration kept in source control.
 This is in contrast to committing the `.xcodeproj` directory which includes the backing XML, which is nonsensically hard to edit by hand.

+The app instantiates a C++ object from the dynamically linked framework and calls a function on it.
+It subsequently deletes the C++ object pointer.

 # To Use:
 - Open `CMakeLists.txt`
   - Set lines 3-11 with values for your project